zhangwei217245/CloudLab_Setup/README.md

 1. Login to your cloudlab account
 2. Visit this webpage: https://www.cloudlab.us/manage_profile.php
 3. Click on the button "GitRepo"
 4. Copy and paste the http form of the repository link and confirm.
+And then create the profile.
 5. Create an experiment using the profile you just created.

 ## Generate SSH key pair on your own computer, with name as id_rsa